noprompt/meander/README.md

      :favorite {:food ?food
                 :popularity ?popularity
                 :calories ?calories}}))

 ```

-Meander's `find` macro allows us to pattern match on a data structure
+Meander's `match` macro allows us to pattern match on a data structure
 and return the answer that matches our pattern.
 We use logic variables
 (symbols that start with `?`) to extract values from our input and
 return them in our output.
 Logic variable also let us join across